A quick guide to how I play the Infiltrator class in ME2. I've tried to minimise plot spoilers, but there may be some.

 The fourth rank has two choices - either increased damage, and a chance to one shot kill synthetics, or the same damage, but the ammo applies to all members of the party.

 Given that the Infiltrator is less powerful against shields, this ammo is very useful.
-I generally always
+I generally always have it selected.*

 *Cryo Ammo is unlocked at the 2nd rank of Disruptor Ammo gives each shot a chance to freeze the enemy solid if they have no special defences.
 Frozen enemies take extra damage, and have a chance to shatter when shot, dying instantly.
 Ranks 2 and 3 increase the duration of the freeze.